Shidacea/Shidacea-CPP/README.md

 CMake can be obtained using Visual Studio, which is the recommended option.
 Also make sure to avoid path names with spaces in them, as mruby might fail to compile otherwise.

+Alternatively, you can use pre-compiled Windows binaries for each Shidacea release version.

 # Usage

 There are three different ways to use Shidacea.